Domestic violence: On children

 There has been an increase in acknowledgment that a child who is exposed to domestic abuse during their upbringing will suffer developmental and psychological damage.
 During the mid-1990s, the Adverse Childhood Experiences Study found that children who were exposed to domestic violence and other forms of abuse had a higher risk of developing mental and physical health problems.
 Because of the awareness of domestic violence that some children have to face, it also generally impacts how the child develops emotionally, socially, behaviorally and cognitively.

 Some emotional and behavioral problems that can result due to domestic violence include increased aggressiveness, anxiety, and changes in how a child socializes with friends, family, and authorities.
 Depression, emotional insecurity, and mental health disorders can follow due to traumatic experiences.
 Problems with attitude and cognition in schools can start developing, along with a lack of skills such as problem-solving.
 Correlation has been found between the experience of abuse and neglect in childhood and perpetrating domestic violence and sexual abuse in adulthood.

 Additionally, in some cases the abuser will purposely abuse the mother or father in front of the child to cause a ripple effect, hurting two victims simultaneously.
 Children may intervene when they witness severe violence against a parent, which can place a child at greater risk for injury or death.
-It has been found that children who witness mother-assault are more likely to exhibit symptoms of PTSD.
-Consequences to these children are likely to be more severe if their assaulted mother develops PTSD and does not seek treatment due to her difficulty in assisting her child with processing his or her own experience of witnessing the domestic violence.
+It has been found that children who witness mother-assault are more likely to exhibit symptoms of P.T.S.D.
+Consequences to these children are likely to be more severe if their assaulted mother develops P.T.S.D. and does not seek treatment due to her difficulty in assisting her child with processing his or her own experience of witnessing the domestic violence.

 On responders

-An analysis in the US showed that 106 of the 771 officer killings between 1996 and 2009 occurred during domestic violence interventions.
+An analysis in the U.S. showed that 106 of the 771 officer killings between 1996 and 2009 occurred during domestic violence interventions.
 Of these, 51% were defined as unprovoked or as ambushes, taking place before officers had made contact with suspects.
 Another 40% occurred after contact and the remainder took place during tactical situations (those involving hostages and attempts to overcome barricades).
 The FBI's LEOKA system grouped officer domestic violence response deaths into the category of disturbances, along with "bar fights, gang matters, and persons brandishing weapons", which may have given rise to a misperception of the risks involved.

 Due to the gravity and intensity of hearing victims' stories of abuse, professionals (social workers, police, counselors, therapists, advocates, medical professionals) are at risk themselves for secondary or vicarious trauma, which causes the responder to experience trauma symptoms similar to the original victim after hearing about the victim's experiences with abuse.
-Research has demonstrated that professionals who experience vicarious trauma show signs of an exaggerated startle response, hypervigilance, nightmares, and intrusive thoughts although they have not experienced a trauma personally and do not qualify for a clinical diagnosis of PTSD.
+Research has demonstrated that professionals who experience vicarious trauma show signs of an exaggerated startle response, hypervigilance, nightmares and intrusive thoughts although they have not experienced a trauma personally and do not qualify for clinical diagnoses of P.T.S.D.